 5 tips to help you take charge of your holiday spending

 We are in the midst of the holiday season!
 That means purchasing gifts, decorations, food and beverages for parties and dinners and maybe some traveling.
-If you’re not careful, that holiday spending can really rack up.
-Here are 5 tips to help keep you in check:
+If you’re not careful, those holiday bills can really rack up.
+Here are 5 tips to help keep your holiday spending in check:

-1. Create a budget and stick to it.
+1. Create a holiday budget and stick to it.

 Making a clear budget for the holidays can reduce or eliminate overspending.
 First, make a list of all the things you will be purchasing including gifts, food, beverages, decorations and other holiday expenses.
 Then break down how much you can spend for each item.
 Determine how much you want to spend per gift, for hosting an event or for any travel you might have to do this Christmas.
 Once you’ve made a budget - stick to it!

-3. Talk to your family and friends about price limits and expectations.
+3. Talk to your family and friends about holiday gift price limits and expectations.

 Have a conversation with your family and friends about price limits on gifts and set clear expectations.
 Sometimes we feel like we must spend more, because others are giving more, but that can lead to dangerous overspending for everyone.
 Decide ahead of time the price limit for gifts exchanged with loved ones.
-If you have a large family you can draw names out of a hat and purchase a more substantial gift for that person.
-If you decide to do that, make sure a price limit is set for that one larger gift too.
+If you have a large family, you can draw names out of a hat and purchase a more substantial gift for that one person, with a set price limit as well.

-When it comes to hosting holiday parties or Christmas family gatherings, it can become a lot of work and a big expense too.
+When it comes to hosting holiday parties or family gatherings, it can become a lot of work, and a big expense as well.
 Instead of purchasing the entire holiday feast, complete with appetizers, desserts and beverages, ask family members if they can pitch in by assigning each person a dish or something to bring.
 Not only will it cut the cost, it will also cut the workload so you can spend less time in the kitchen and more time enjoying the company of loved ones.

-If you find yourself in debt and are struggling to get through the holidays, make an appointment at a Branch or ABM near you.
-They can show your options and help you build a debt repayment plan that can lighten the load this holiday season.
+If you find yourself in debt and are struggling to get through the holidays, make an appointment at a branch near you.
+Our experts can review your options with you and help you build a debt plan that can lighten the load this holiday season.